 Note: Your smoker’s instructions might recommend a full cooking cycle, in which case it might suggest a different amount of time.
 If this is the case then follow their suggestion.

 Why should you season a smoker?

-When smokers arrive new, they’re prone to either containing or being coated in debris from their manufacturing.
+When smokers arrive new, they’re likely to either contain or be coated in debris from their manufacturing.
 This might sound odd, but is actually fairly common.

 Seasoning is essentially a way of cleaning your smoker prior to use, while also getting it into the ideal cooking state.
-It also helps prevent any chemical aromas or flavors leaking into your food.
+Ultimately, it helps prevent any chemical aromas or flavors leaking into your food.
 Essentially we’re trying to ensure that your smoked food tastes as beautifully authentic as possible.

 Furthermore, it helps act as a safeguard against future wear and tear by reducing the risk of rust setting in.

-The main activity is to starts with a few soapy waters also a washed fabric.
+The main bulk of seasoning involves simply a soapy water with a soft fabric cloth.
 Give inside your smoker a rapid washing down with soapy water to remove any oil from the inside surfaces of the smoker.
 Be careful not to scratch the surface.
 Once you’ve finished, leave the smoker open and exposed to air in order for it to dry.

 Part of seasoning a smoker relies on applying oil to its interior surfaces, particularly its racks.
-However, if you’re using an electric smoker then be careful not to apply oil to its electric heating elements.
-Similarly, if you’re using a gas smoker, avoid letting any oil come into contact with its gas lamps.
+However, if you’re seasoning an electric smoker then be careful not to apply oil to its electric heating elements.
+Similarly if you’re using a propane smoker, avoid letting any oil come into contact with its gas lamps.

 I recommend you use a generous amount of oil, yet definitely stop short of it resembling a stream of the stuff on its insides.
 We’re after a relatively thin layer here, not a pool of it!